"The creation of a thousand forests is in one acorn."

 Active Shadow: The Codependent

 The desire to nurture becomes suffocating.
-Instead of creating conditions for growth, you try to control growth itself.
+Instead of creating conditions for growth, we try to bend growth to how we need or think it should be.

 Signs of the Codependent:

-- You give so much that you deplete yourself
+- We give so much we deplete ourselves

-- You hover over what you're nurturing, unable to let it develop on its own
+- We hover over what we're nurturing, unable to let it develop alone

-- You need to be needed, so you create dependency rather than independence
+- We need to be needed, so we create dependency rather than independence

-- You give with strings attached, expecting gratitude or compliance
+- We give with strings attached, expecting gratitude or compliance

 This is false fertility.
 It looks nurturing but stunts growth.
 The Codependent produces dependents, not independent life.